soran-ghaderi/torchebm/docs/developer_guide/architecture.md

 ### Energy Functions

-The `EnergyFunction` base class defines the interface for all energy functions.
+The `BaseEnergyFunction` base class defines the interface for all energy functions.
 It provides methods for:

 - Computing energy values
 - Computing gradients